 Jelly: Thaw raspberries if frozen.
 Push them through a sieve, discarding any pulp which won’t go through.
-Add enough water to the raspberry juice/puree to make up to 800mls and sweeten to taste.
+Add enough water to the raspberry juice/puree to make up to 800 ml and sweeten to taste.
 Sprinkle gelatine over half a cup of water then zap in the microwave to dissolve.
 Mix gelatine mixture into raspberry mixture, then pour gently over the peaches and sponge fingers.
 The sponge fingers will float to the top, but keep pushing them under so they soak up the jelly.
 Refrigerate until set.

 To finish: Whip cream until thick – it should double in volume – then carefully dollop over the top of the trifle.
 Decorate with fresh berries.

-Variation: use strawberries instead of raspberries in the jelly.
+Variations: use strawberries instead of raspberries in the jelly.